 5. You need a clear brand and value proposition.

 If you are going to compete with established and larger consulting firms, you will need a compelling personal brand and value proposition.
 That boils down to addressing what business benefits you can deliver to your clients and why they should hire you rather than someone else.
 What is your unique capability?
 As a newly independent consultant, my first client was a healthcare IT consulting firm.
 I had just left my job as VP Marketing for a large healthcare IT consulting firm where I helped them achieve the top brand position in the industry.
 My consulting value proposition was clear: I would help my new client build their brand and grow their revenue.
 Learn about and apply personal branding techniques of the top consultants.

 6. Always be selling and marketing.

-A common trap that independent consultants can fall into goes like this: You gain two great clients.
+A common trap in independent consulting goes like this: You gain two great clients.
 They make substantial commitments to utilize your services for six months each.
 Your income is soaring.
 Work is fun and you like the people you work with.
 Clients love you and your work.
 You stop networking and selling outside these clients.
 After six months, the clients thank you for your work but no longer need you.
 Your cash flow goes to zero.
 It now takes 4-6 months to gain new clients and projects to reestablish your desired revenue rate.
 As an independent, you must continually be networking and looking for the next deal.
 You can’t sit back.
 Sales and marketing are on-going jobs.

 If any of these are a show stopper for you, think twice before hanging out your shingle.
 But if you are aware of these realities, have the right make-up, attitude and capabilities, independent consulting is a wonderful place to be.
 For additional insights check out “The Ultimate Consultant” here.
 Good luck!